Mary G. Enig: Dietary views

 Enig, a member of The International Network of Cholesterol Skeptics (THINCS), disputed the widely accepted view in the scientific community that consumption of saturated fats contributes to heart disease.
 Her chapter in the book Coronary Heart Disease: The Dietary Sense and Nonsense – An evaluation by scientists was reviewed in the New England Journal of Medicine, which noted that while she provided an appropriate discussion of trans fats in diet, she did not accurately depict the medical literature on the connection between diet and coronary disease, and that she wrote with an inflammatory tone that was unjustified.
 Enig responded in a letter published in the journal.

+Enig criticized vegetarianism and low-fat diets.
+She argued against medical consensus by stating, "heart disease has been correlated most consistently with consumption of sugar and an excess in polyunsaturated oils".
+She denied studies linking heart disease to red meat consumption.
+She opposed the use of processed foods such as pasteurized milk, sugar, vegetables oils and white flour.

 Enig claimed butter and coconut oil are good for heart health.
 She published articles on the properties of coconut oil and was a vocal advocate for its consumption.
 Citing the work of Jon J. Kabara, she claimed that unprocessed coconut oil could be effective in the treatment of viral infections including HIV/AIDS.

 Enig was an early researcher of trans fatty acids, warning of their dangers before they were widely accepted.
 She believed that trans fats lower the beneficial type of cholesterol-carrying particles (HDL) and pushed for improved labeling of trans fats on products, which is now mandatory on food products in the U.S. and in Europe.